 1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
 Landlords must not stop their efforts to address the service request if the resident complains.
 Yes Housing 21 has an ethos to make right all service requests irrespective of whether these turn into complaints and all service requests will be dealt with promptly whether the resident has made a complaint or not.
 1.6 An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
-Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain.
-Yes How to complain information is now included on all surveys undertaken throughout Housing 21.
-The external agency undertaking surveys has always made us aware of any comments which may be seen as a complaint for follow up.
+Where landlords ask for wider feedback Yes How to complain information is included on all surveys undertaken throughout Housing 21.
+The external agency undertaking surveys makes us aware of any comments which may be seen as a complaint for follow up.